How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Clean and declutter all areas that may appear in the photos:

-Wipe down all surfaces
+Wipe down all surfaces and tidy up

 Style tables with minimal but intentional decor (glassware, cutlery, textured linens, or your branding elements)